Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 For The Beatles

-Also on this day, Mal Evans wrote the following entry in his diary:
+Also on this day, Mal Evans noted the following in his diary, after a visit to Paul McCartney:

 January 27: “Seem to be losing Paul — really got the stick from him today.”